cwhittaker1000/submicroscopic_malaria/README.md

 - Historical and Current Patterns of Transmission **(for African surveys only, using results from the Malaria Atlas Project: https://map.ox.ac.uk/)**
 - The Age Range of the Sampled Population **(from the papers themselves)**

 This collated information comprises the data from which the analyses presented in the paper are derived.
-This data is available in this github repo, filename: "For Submission Whittaker et al R Import.csv"

 # Repo Contents